The Ultimate Attack on Titan Travel Guide to Japan (2026 Edition)

 DayLocationFocus

 Day 1Tokyo (Odaiba)Arrive, recover from jet lag, hit hexaRide and Tokyo Joypolis in the evening.
-Odaiba is low-effort and impressive — perfect for day one.
+Low-effort and impressive — perfect for day one.

 Day 2Tokyo (Akihabara)Full merchandise mission.
 Animate, Mandarake, Jump Shop.
 Set a budget.
 Enforce the budget.
 (Good luck.)